Dennitz/Dennitz.github.io/_drafts/2019-11-18-custom-attachments-in-action-text.md

 rails generate scaffold Product name:string 'price:decimal{8,2}'
 ```

-The goal is to be able to include an instance of `Product` as a custom attachment
+To be able to use a model for custom attachments, the model must have the `attachable_sgid`
-in the Action Text `content` of `Post`.

-Action Text does not store the HTML of a custom attachment.
-Instead it re-renders
-the model's partial everytime.
-Because of this, updates to a attached model
-are reflected in the Action Text document.
-To identify attachments and their models, Action Text uses Signed Global IDs (*sgid*).
-As a result, models used in custom attachments need to have an `attachable_sgid` method.

-The `attachable_sgid` method can be made available on the `Product` model by including
+method.
+So let's make it available on the `Product` model by including
 `ActionText::Attachable`:

 {% highlight ruby linenos=table %}